 How did the sewing machine make life easier?

-Sewing machine made sewing an easy and fast process.
+The sewing machine made sewing an easy and fast process.
 It had cut the working time necessary for sewing to a great extent.
-Everything people could only dream about was now possible to make (more clothes, different clothes – different type and material).
+Everything people could only dream about was now possible to make (more clothes, different clothes – different types and material).

 It brought new jobs and new hopes!

 I can’t avoid repeating how important was and still is the invention of the sewing machine.